 A factor applied to usage readings for certain kinds of meters to accurately determine usage.

-A state or local tax levied upon customers.
+A state tax levied upon customers.

 A fee to recover costs related to the franchise agreement between ComEd and the customer's municipality.